-Second, on an urgent basis help Moldova find alternative sources and provide en-
+Second, on an urgent basis help Moldova find alternative sources and provide energy - heat and light - to Moldovan consumers at affordable prices;

-Second, on an urgent basis help Moldova find alternative sources and provide en-ergy-heat and light-to Moldovan consumers at affordable prices; Third, encourage the government to develop a plan for Transnistrian integration and to begin implementation of that plan while circumstances are propitious; Fourth, support the OSCE Mission as the best instrument for facilitating contacts, dialog, and cooperation between Chisinau and Tiraspol; Fifth, offer continued political, financial, and personnel support for demilitariza-tion of the region, including destruction or withdrawal of Russian ammunition stored at Colhespa:
+Third, encourage the government to develop a plan for Transnistrian integration and to begin implementation of that plan while circumstances are propitious;

+Fourth, support the OSCE Mission as the best instrument for facilitating contacts, dialogue, and cooperation between Chisinau and Tiraspol;

+Fifth, offer continued political, financial, and personnel support for demilitarization of the region, including destruction or withdrawal of Russian ammunition stored at Colbasna;

-stored at Colbasna; Sixth, encourage Chisinau to pursue a stance of inclusion and cooperation toward Gagauzia in parallel with U.S. and EU assistance to the region;
+Sixth, encourage Chisinau to pursue a stance of inclusion and cooperation toward Gagauzia in parallel with U.S. and EU assistance to the region;

-Seventh, actively encourage and participate in multilateral and coordinated inter-national support for Moldova's transformation, including reintegration of the Transnistrian region and European integration.
+Seventh, actively encourage and participate in multilateral and coordinated international support for Moldova's transformation, including reintegration of the Transnistrian region and European integration.